AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/google-calendar-modules.md

   </tr>
   <tr>
    <td>Limit</td>
-   <td> <p> Set the maximum number of events that <span>Workfront Fusion</span> works with during one cycle (the number of repetitions per scenario run).
-If the value is set too high, the connection may be interrupted on the side of the given third-party service (timeout). <span>Workfront Fusion</span> has no influence on this.
+   <td> <p> Set the maximum number of events that Workfront Fusion works with during one cycle (the number of repetitions per scenario run).
+If the value is set too high, the connection may be interrupted on the side of the given third-party service (timeout).
+Workfront Fusion has no influence on this.
 We recommend that you set a lower value and either define a higher value for the maximum number of cycles or run the scenario more frequently.</p> </td>
   </tr>
  </tbody>
 </table>

 #### Search events

-This action module `searches for an event in the selected calendar`.
+This action module searches for an event in the selected calendar.

 You specify the calendar and the parameters of the search.

-The module returns the ID of the  `event` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the  event and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.